shallyan/GSoC-Rogas/README.md

 - 2) Find nodes around the path

 ## Main Features
-- List information about entities and relationships of the relational core and materialised graphs
+- Database info panel can show the schema information of relations and graphs in the database
 - Database info panel can be customised by users
 - Query input panel can be extended to a larger space for complicated queries
-- Query and its results as browser tabs
+- Show queries and their results as browser-tab style
 - Asynchronous execution with loading animation
 - Support paged loading for large tables
 - Support graph creation, rank, path, cluster visualization
 - Support large graph visualization
-- Support drag, doubleclick, zoom in/out operations and so on
+- Support interactive operations on graphs (drag, double click, zoom in/out)
 - Support relation - graph data mapping
 - Support dynamic setting